 This menu item corresponds to the menu 3.2.14.
 However, the selected windows are exported only.
 Example 3 illustrates the export of all displayed windows and the generation of a animated gif-file.
-The animated gif-file can be implemented in a PowerPoint presentation (see Example 3).
+The animated gif-file can be implemented in a PowerPoint presentation.

 Example 3: An animated gif file of a longtime-stability measurement has to be created.
-The Zanimated gif file can be implemented in a PowerPoint presentation.
-All processing steps for the preparation and the export of the images of the Unifit-standard windows are given. (project: Documents\Unifit_2022_User_Files\examples\XPS\Stability-Measurement-Cu2p3-1100-Spectra-Mono-Source.ufp)
+The animated gif file can be implemented into a PowerPoint presentation.
+All processing steps for the preparation and the export of the images of the Unifit-standard windows are given. (project: Documents\Unifit_2026_User_Files\examples\XPS\Stability-Measurement-Cu2p3-1100-Spectra-Mono-Source.ufp).
+Set the preference 'Maximal Number of Presentable Parameter Steps Inside Parameter Plot' to 1100.
+1. Load the Unifit project Documents\Unifit_2026_User_Files\examples\XPS\Stability-

-- 1. Load the Unifit project Documents\Unifit_2022_User_Files\examples\XPS\Stability-Measurement-Cu2p3-1100-Spectra-Mono-Source.ufp with [File - Open Project...].
-Following windows are displayed: - one 'Parameter Plot' window - one 'Plot 3D Waterfall 45°' window - four 'Cu2p3' standard windows with a peak fit of one peak-fit component. - 2.
-Change the number of the displayed Standard Windows from 4 to 137 with: - [Windows Hide/Show Standard Windows] - Select 'Show Every 8th StandardWindow' - leave the dialogue with OK - 3.
-Rearrange the windows with: Deactivate the option [Windows Automatic Resize Deactivated] and activate [Windows Cascade], - 4.
-Change the stretching factor of the intensity scale for all displayed standard windows to a uniform value with: - [Windows Show Windows Video Sequence] - Select all Windows and deactivate windows one and two - leave the windows-selection dialogue with OK - The dialogue 'Show Windows Video Sequence' will be opened, the setting is: - 1.
-'Frame Dwell Time in Seconds': 0.2 - 2.
-'Same Position of Windows as Active Window': Activated - 3.
-'Samw Window Size as Active Window': Activated - 4.
+Measurement-Cu2p3-1100-Spectra-Mono-Source.ufp with [File - Open Project...].
+Following windows are displayed:

+- one 'Parameter Plot' window

+- one 'Plot 3D Waterfall 45°' window

+- four 'Cu2p3' standard windows with a peak fit of one peak-fit component.

+2. Change the number of the displayed Standard Windows from 4 to 137 with:

+- [Windows Hide/Show Standard Windows]

+- Select 'Show Every 8th Standard Window'

+- leave the dialogue with OK

+3. Rearrange the windows with: Deactivate the option [Windows - Automatic Resize Deactivated] and activate [Windows - Cascade],

+4. Change the stretching factor of the intensity scale for all displayed standard windows to a uniform value with:

+- [Windows - Show Windows Video Sequence]

+- Select all Windows and deactivate windows one and two - leave the windows-selection dialogue with OK - The dialogue 'Show Windows Video Sequence' will be opened, the setting is: - 1.
+'Frame Dwell Time in Seconds': - 2.
+'Same Position of Windows as Active Window': Activated

+Activated

+- 3. 'Same Window Size as Active Window': - 4.
 'Same Scaling of Intensity Axis of Standard Windows': Activated - 5.
-'Same Scaling of Intensity Axis of 3D Windows': Deacivated - leave the dialogue with OK - After a rescaling of the intensity axes a windows video will be shown.
-The question appears: Windows sequence is finished.
-Orginal intensity scaling of the windos?
+'Same Scaling of Intensity Axis of 3D Windows': Deactivated appears: Windows sequence is finished.
+Original intensity scaling of the windows?
 Press

-Cancel
+- leave the dialogue with OK

+- After a rescaling of the intensity axes a windows video will be shown.
+The question

 - 5. The batch parameter defines the time index after the start of the measurement.
-Create spectrum titles using the spectrum title plus the batch parameters for all standard windows with: - [Annoation/Design Spectrum Title 1...] - Write in the edit field: Time Index - Frame: Without - Windows: All Windows of the Same Type: Activated - Appendix: Title + Batch Parameter: Activated - 6.
-Press OK ...
+Create spectrum titles using the spectrum title plus the batch parameters for all standard windows with:

+- [Annotation/Design Spectrum Title 1...]

+- Write in the edit field: Time Index

+- Frame: Without

+- Windows: All Windows of the Same Type: Activated

+- Appendix: Title + Batch Parameter: Activated

+- 6. Press OK.
 The time index is displayed in all standard windows. - 7.
 Export the images of all standard windows (without the Parameter-Plot Window (window 1) and the 3D-Waterfall 30° Window (window 2)) with [Files Export Images Displayed Windows (400)...].
 The dialogue 'Select Windows' appears.
 Select all windows without windows 1 and 2.
 Leave the dialogue with OK.
 The 'Save Data' dialogue appears.
 Select the file type .gif and the folder

-Documents\Unifit_2022_User_Files\AnimatedGIFs.
+DocumentsUnifit_2026_User_FilesAnimatedGIFs.
 The main name of the files is Cu2p3.
-The batch-file numbers are generated atomatically.
+The batch-file numbers are generated automatically.
 The export process takes some minutes.